-Off Campus Housing is overseen by the Office of Student Services.
-The Monterey Institute does not have dormitories or on campus apartments available for our students.
+Providing off-campus housing resources is overseen by the Office of Student Services.
+The Institute does not have dormitories or student housing available for our students.
 That being said the Office of Student Services provides you with resources for finding housing in Monterey and the surrounding area.
 There are a number of great resources available to you to help you find a place to live.
 In the Office of Student Services, we have lists of property management companies, a private housing database available only to MIIS students, and other helpful resources.
 Read below on how to get started with your search.

 Another important question that most students have when they arrive in Monterey is what they will be able to afford given their small student budget.
 Housing costs vary considerably and can be an important consideration when choosing a place to live.